scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 3D interactive rendering view, a histogram view, a parallel coordinates view, and a large number of others.

-One such view is the Python View.
+One of these other view types is the Python View.
 This view is similar to the programmable filter in that the user supplies a Python script that generates some data.
 In the case of the Python View, the data that is generated is an image to display in the ParaView window.
-This makes it possible to use Python plotting packages, such as matplotlib, to generate plots that can be displayed directly in ParaView.
+This makes it possible to use Python plotting packages, such as matplotlib, to generate plots to be displayed directly in ParaView.

 Scripts used in the Python view are required to define two functions, a ``setup_data`` function and a ``render`` function.
-Because rendering in the Python view is done on the local client, data that resides on remote server processes must first be brought over to the client.
+Rendering in the Python view is done on the local client, so data that resides on remote server processes must first be brought over to the client.
 Because data sets may be larger than the client's RAM, only a subset of the data arrays in a data set are copied to the client.
 By default,